How to configure TLS ciphers in Nginx

 }

-The current default for ssl_ecdh_curve is auto, so an explicit curve list is usually unnecessary unless policy or certificate curve requirements say otherwise.
+The default ssl_ecdh_curve auto is usually enough unless a policy or certificate curve requirement says otherwise.

 If nginx -t reports an unknown ssl_conf_command or rejects the Ciphersuites command, remove that line and keep the library default TLSv1.3 suites instead of forcing an unsupported OpenSSL path.